Eden Hazard: Real Madrid

-Transfer
+2019–2021: Fitness struggles and decline in form

 On 7 June 2019, La Liga club Real Madrid announced on their website that Hazard would be signing for them for the 2019–20 season.
 He signed a contract until 30 June 2024 for a reported fee of €100 million, which could rise to €146.1 million due to additional fees, on a deal worth £400,000 per week.
-Hazard became Madrid's most expensive player after Gareth Bale, who was signed for €101 million in 2013.
-Should any of the variables be met, he would become Madrid's most expensive player in their history.

-Hazard was formally unveiled in front of 50,000 fans on 13 June at the Santiago Bernabéu, and was presented without a number on his shirt; he had been wearing the number 10 for both Chelsea and Belgium for a number of years, and admitted that he had asked Luka Modrić for the number at Madrid but Modrić refused to give it away.
-On 9 August, Madrid confirmed that Hazard would wear the number 7, previously worn by club legends Cristiano Ronaldo, Raúl González and Emilio Butragueño.
-Upon signing with Madrid, Hazard said "I've dreamt about this since I was little, I always supported Real Madrid" and described it as "a true honour."
+Hazard became Madrid's most expensive player after Gareth Bale, who was signed for €101 million in 2013, and, depending on certain variables being met, the club's most expensive player in its history.
+Hazard was formally unveiled in front of 50,000 fans on 13 June 2019 at the Santiago Bernabéu.
+Upon signing with Madrid, Hazard said, "I've dreamt about this since I was little, I always supported Real Madrid" and described it as "a true honour".
 He listed manager Zinedine Zidane as a defining factor in making the move, as he had always been an admirer of him.